MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagreceivedrepresentingsearchkey-canonical-property.md

 ## Remarks

 This property is one of the address properties for the messaging user being represented by the receiving user.
 It must be set by the incoming transport provider, which is also responsible for authorization or verification of the delegate.
-If no messaging user is being represented, this property should be set to the search key contained in the **PR_RECEIVED_BY_SEARCH_KEY** ( [PidTagReceivedBySearchKey](pidtagreceivedbysearchkey-canonical-property.md)) property.
+If no messaging user is being represented, this property should be set to the search key contained in the **PR_RECEIVED_BY_SEARCH_KEY** ([PidTagReceivedBySearchKey](pidtagreceivedbysearchkey-canonical-property.md)) property.

-A client application replying to a message received on behalf of another client should copy this property from the received message into the **PR_SENT_REPRESENTING_SEARCH_KEY** ( [PidTagSentRepresentingSearchKey](pidtagsentrepresentingsearchkey-canonical-property.md)) property for the reply.
+A client application replying to a message received on behalf of another client should copy this property from the received message into the **PR_SENT_REPRESENTING_SEARCH_KEY** ([PidTagSentRepresentingSearchKey](pidtagsentrepresentingsearchkey-canonical-property.md)) property for the reply.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)